Skip to main content

 Use the auth/refresh endpoint to prolong the validity period of the token.

-The auth/refresh endpoint generates a new token for the user based on the valid JWT token.
+The auth/refresh endpoint generates a new token for the user based on the valid JWT.
 The full path of the auth/refresh endpoint appears as the following URL:

 https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh